dmmpavlov/DetrepsAdjoints/README.md

 # DetrepsAdjoints
-Code accompanying the paper "Determinantal Representations of Adjoints of Polytopes"
+This repository containd the code files accompanying the paper "Determinantal Representations of Adjoints of Polytopes"

+Software used: Macaulay2, v.1.21.